 Symbols may be used without specification, process, or other references when:

 - A note similar to the following appears on the drawing: “Unless otherwise designated, all welds are to be made in accordance with specification no….”

-General notes similar to the following may be placed on a drawing to provide detailed information pertaining to the predominant welds.
+General notes similar to the following may be placed on a drawing to provide detailed information on the predominant welds.
 This information need not be repeated on the symbols: